pokui/nsrc-gns3/docs/networking/index.md

 which can cause Intel NICs to lock up intermittently under high load, by disabling TCP offloading.

-Newer kernels (5.0+) apparently don't have this problem, in which case it may be safe to comment out the ethtool line for a small performance improvement.

 ## Reduce networking timeout

 If the external interface is not connected, the server will take a long time